-Question: Recently, I have often gotten angry about some trifles for no reason at home.
+Hello, brothers and sisters!
+Recently, I have often gotten angry about some trifles for no reason at home.
 When I found my husband and my child had many faults, I prayed to the Lord and asked Him to keep my heart quiet and change their faults.
 But why could I not receive the Lord’s answer?

-1. In Praying We Need to Seek God’s Will in God’s Words.
+First, in Praying We Need to Seek God’s Will in God’s Words.

 Colossians 3:16 says, “Let the word ofdwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
 So, the most important thing for us followers of the Lord is to focus our efforts on God’s words, and read them with our heart.
 When we know God’s demands of us and God’s will in all matters, we should practice and pray in accordance with His intentions.
 Only in this way can our prayer be listened to by the Lord.
 If we make a pointless, rambling prayer or a casual prayer, the Lord will not listen to it.
 Because in it there is no fear of God.
 Just as we talk to a person who is held in greatest esteem, we need to understand his thoughts before we communicate with him, but not talk to him only according to our own thoughts.
 So, if we fear God, our prayer should be based on the understanding of God’s words.
 That is, we should seek God’s will and what He actually wants to achieve in us from the situation and difficulties we meet.
-When we understand His intentions in God’s words and then, He will listen to our prayer.
+When we understand His intentions in His words and then pray to Him, He will listen to our prayer.
 Just as the Bible says, “But seek you first the , and his righteousness; and all these things shall be added to you” (Matthew 6:33).

-2. When Praying, We Need to Use Our Heart and Integrity to Worship God.
+Second, When Praying, We Need to Use Our Heart and Integrity to Worship God.

+John 4:23-24 records, “But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him.
+God is a Spirit: and they that worship him must worship him in spirit and in truth.”
+This is very crucial, too.
+If we want our prayers to be approved by the Lord, we should have an honest heart and should quiet our heart beforehand.
+Then, we can pray to Him according to His current will.
+In this way, we will receive the Lord’s answer easily.
+This is also a way to worship God in spirit and in truth.
 When we pray, we should seek how to speak reasonably, how to not make empty, big talk, or casual vows, or blindly demand from God as if God is in debt to us.
 Such kinds of prayers can’t receive God’s answer.
-If our prayers are to please the Lord when we don’t know His will, we should quiet our heart and speak the words within our heart to God, not hiding our thoughts; we should have a seeking and obedient heart but should not ask God to change our practical environment.
+If our prayers are to please the Lord when we don’t know His will, we should speak the words within our heart to God, not hiding our thoughts; we should have a seeking and obedient heart but should not ask God to change our practical environment.
 This way, our prayer can get the Lord’s answer easily.
-He will enlighten and guide us to know His will in the things we meet, because He sees our honest heart.
+He will enlighten and guide us to know His will, because He sees our honest heart.

-3. We Should Have Faith in the Lord for There Is a Time for His Enlightenment.
+Third, We Should Have Faith in the Lord for There Is a Time for His Enlightenment.

 In reality, God’s answer to our prayers is usually not based on our imaginations.
 God’s wisdom cannot be fathomed by us.
 Sometimes, after we pray to the Lord, He will lead us to know His will immediately and our practical difficulties will be solved.
 But sometimes, when we meet something that we cannot thoroughly understand and don’t know what to do, it may take us several or more days to receive the Lord’s answer after we pray.
 Thus, during this time, we should not be discouraged and should go on praying to the Lord to seek His will.

 Sister Hanxiao, let me share my recent experience with you.
 I also lost my temper for no reason at home and focused on my husband’s faults.
 I thought I was busy with my work all day long, and my husband neither cared for me nor helped me to do housework, so I was very angry.
 Later, I prayed to the Lord, “Oh Lord!
 I don’t know what You are teaching me in this environment, and which truths I should live out.
 I am angry, and what I see are all my husband’s faults.
 What should I do?
 Lord, please enlighten me.
 I’m willing to act according to Your wishes.”
 After my prayer, I thought of the’ words: “And why behold you the mote that is in your brother’s eye, but consider not the beam that is in your own eye?”
 (Matthew 7:3).
 “For if you forgive men their trespasses, your heavenly Father will also forgive you” (Matthew 6:14).
-I suddenly realized: God doesn’t like me focusing on my husband’s shortcomings, but asks me to learn to know my lacking and forbear and forgive others.
+The Lord’s words enlightened me and I came to understand: God doesn’t like me focusing on my husband’s shortcomings, but asks me to learn to know my lacking and forbear and forgive others.
 But I fixed my gaze on my husband, thinking that it is wrong of him to give me little care.
 Therefore, I have lived in Satan’s fooling.
 Actually, my husband is also tired due to working overtime.
 I just want him to care for me rather than think about how to care for him.
 This thought is from Satan’s selfish nature.
 After knowing this, I made a prayer of submission to God, “Oh Lord!
 Now I understand it was not my husband’s fault but my fault, and that I was unreasonable in having too many demands of him.
 I’m willing to act according to Your will, tolerating him and not finding fault with him.
 May you give me faith and strength to practice the truth.”
 Amazingly, after I prayed like this, I had confidence to tolerate my husband and the complaint and discontent all disappeared.
 I finally know a true prayer born of the Lord’s words is very important.

-Read more on our Sermons on Prayer page, or click on the related articles below:
+Read more on our Sermons on Prayer page, or click on the related article below: